What type of content do you primarily create?

 There's no precise way to see how many downloads another podcast has, but sites like ListenNotes, Podchaser, and Rephonic give estimates based on the data available to them.

-How many downloads does a podcast need to make money?
+How many podcast downloads do you need to monetize?

 There's no set number of downloads a podcast needs to make money.
 Downloads is just one small consideration when it comes to making money podcasting—there's also your niche, your audience demographics, whether you sell products or services, and tons more.